szeitlin/szeitlin-blog/content/posts/career_transition/python-where-to-start.md

-I've spent the last year learning Python.
+---
+title: "Python: where to start"
+draft: false
+author: Samantha G. Zeitlin
+---

+I spent about a year learning Python when I first got back into coding.
 A lot of people have asked me where to begin.
 Here's a guide to what I found useful (or not) and why.

 ----------